-Tampa is a wonderful place to visit.
-With white sandy beaches, lush nature preserves, abundant gator sightings, tree-lined bike paths, a diverse restaurant scene, theme parks…there’s just so much fun to be had just about anywhere you go.
+Tampa is a fun and exciting vacation destination for those who love the sun, fitness, and theme parks.
+With easy access to white sandy beaches, lush nature preserves, abundant gator sightings, tree-lined bike paths, a diverse restaurant scene, theme parks…there’s just so much fun to be had just about anywhere you go.
 Nevertheless, if you are looking to venture out a bit and explore more of Florida’s exciting Central & Gulf Coast region, there are many exciting daytrips within a 2 hour drive.

 From theme parks, to desolate beaches, there is a daytrip for everyone!

-Below are 10 diverse daytrips to consider incorporating into your Tampa vacation!
+Below are 10 diverse daytrips to consider incorporating into your Tampa vacation plans!

 Daytrip 1: Sarasota

 - Location: Siesta Key (948 Beach Rd -free parking), Myakka State Park (13208 State Rd 72 -$6 to park), Sarasota Jungle Garden (3701 Bay Shore Rd – $25 per person)